The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Discussion

 \begin{enumerate} \item Stationary blob.
 In a first-order approximation, we can test the possibility that the whole radio emission of \avd is related to a single stationary synchrotron-emitting compact blob emitted by the accreting BH.
+The large caveat of this assumption is the omission of the effect of the different physical scales probed by the VLA and VLBA observations.
 The synchrotron self-absorption frequency of the source, $\nu_\mathrm{a}$, marks the transition from an optically-thin synchrotron spectrum at high frequencies ($\alpha<0$ at $\nu \gg \nu_\mathrm{a}$) to a self-absorbed spectrum at low frequencies ($\alpha=2.5$ at $\nu \ll \nu_\mathrm{a}$).
 This behaviour is captured in the model developed by \citet{granot02} for synchrotron emission from gamma-ray burst afterglows.
-We use this model to fit the radio flux densities of \avd, similar as done by \citet{cendes21} for the radio-TDE AT2019dsg.
+We use this model to fit the radio flux densities of \avd, similarly as done by \citet{cendes21} for the radio-TDE AT2019dsg.
 Explicitly, this model parameterised the radio SED as\footnote{We consider that the lowest energy electrons emit at a characteristic frequency $\nu_m$ that is much lower than the frequencies of interest in our observations.
 Thus, Eq.~1 from \citet{cendes21} converts to Eq.~\ref{eq:radio_SED} for $\nu \ll \nu_m$.}:

 where $F_0$ is the flux density at a reference frequency $\nu_0$, $b_2 = 5/2$, $b3 = (1 - p)/2$, with $p$ the spectral index of the relativistic electron population ($N(\gamma_\mathrm{e}) \propto \gamma_\mathrm{e}^{-p}$), and $s_2 = 1.25 - 0.18 p$.
-Fig.~\ref{fig:radiofit} (dashed line) shows an exploratory fit to the whole dataset.
-The large caveat of this fit is the omission of the effect of the non-simultaneity of the radio visits and of the different physical scales probed by the VLA and VLBA observations.
-This fit is not satisfactory to reproduce the radio data as the observed flux at 5~GHz is too high; this also leads to an extremely steep electron energy distribution with $p=3.8\pm0.7$ ($N(\gamma_\mathrm{e}) \sim \gamma_\mathrm{e}^{-p}$), which is likely unphysical.
-This test demonstrates that a single stationary blob is inconsistent with the observations.
+Figure~\ref{fig:radiofit} (dashed line) shows an exploratory fit to the whole dataset.
+This fit yields a very steep electron energy distribution with $p=3.8\pm0.7$ ($N(\gamma_\mathrm{e}) \sim \gamma_\mathrm{e}^{-p}$), which is steeper than typically found in TDEs \citep[though still physically possible under specific conditions; e.g. quasi-perpendicular shocks with velocities $> 10^4$\,km\,s$^{-1}$,][]{Xu2022}.
+Moreover, this fit cannot satisfactorily reproduce the radio data as it significantly underpredicts the flux density at 5\,GHz and it is also in tension with the VLASS 2017 upper limit at 3\,GHz.
+This test demonstrates that a single stationary blob is much unlikely a plausible scenario for \avd, because of its inconsistency with the observations.

 \item Temporal evolution.
 We have also considered a more plausible physical picture in which the observed radio flux is produced by an evolving source.
 Based on the radio-AGN phenomenology \citep{panessa19}, two possible interpretations on the origin of the radio emission are considered: